wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

     *   (b) a marriage celebrant no longer wishes to be a marriage celebrant; or

-    *   (c) the organisation or religious body which submitted the name of a marriage celebrant no longer wishes him to be a marriage celebrant; or
+    *   (c) the organisation or religious body which submitted the name of a marriage celebrant no longer wishes him or her to be a marriage celebrant; or

     *   (d) the organisation which submitted the name of a marriage celebrant is no longer an approved organisation,---

-    he shall remove the name of the marriage celebrant from the list and shall publish in the _Gazette_ a correction to that effect.
+    he or she shall remove the name of the marriage celebrant from the list and shall publish in the _Gazette_ a correction to that effect.

     (2) If the Minister is satisfied---